Nasamones

 The Nasamones (Νασαμῶνες) mentioned by Herodotus (c.
-484–425 BC), were a nomadic Berber tribe inhabiting the coastal region of the Gulf of Sirte and traveling inland to the oasis of Augila where men lived around a spring of water and migrated at fixed seasons each year.
+484–425 BCE) were a Libyan tribe inhabiting the coastal region of the Gulf of Sirte and traveling inland to the oasis of Augila where men lived around a spring of water and migrated at fixed seasons each year.
 During the summer, they left their flocks by the sea and journeyed to Augila to gather dates from the palm trees where they grew in great abundance.
 They also hunted locusts, which they dried in the sun, ground into powder, and sprinkled into milk to drink.
-They were believed to be a Numidian people.
+They were one of the Native libyan peoples.